JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Shared Data Directory

-The main TeamCity server and secondary nodes require access to the same [TeamCity data directory](teamcity-data-directory.md) (which must be shared) and to the same database.
+The main TeamCity server and secondary nodes require access to the same [TeamCity Data Directory](teamcity-data-directory.md) (which must be shared) and to the same database.

-For a high availability setup, we recommend storing the TeamCity data directory on a separate machine.
-In this case, even if the main server goes down, the secondary nodes will be able to connect to the shared data directory.
+For a high availability setup, we recommend storing the TeamCity Data Directory on a separate machine.
+In this case, even if the main server goes down, the secondary nodes will be able to connect to the shared Data Directory.

-Ensure that all machines where TeamCity server nodes will be installed can access the data directory in the read\/write mode.
+Ensure that all machines where TeamCity server nodes will be installed can access the Data Directory in the read\/write mode.
 Using a dedicated network file storage with good performance is recommended.

-The typical data directory mounting options are SMB and NFS.
-TeamCity uses the data directory as a regular file system so all basic file system operations should be supported.
+The typical Data Directory mounting options are SMB and NFS.
+TeamCity uses the Data Directory as a regular file system so all basic file system operations should be supported.
 The backing storage and way of mounting should not impose strict I\/O operations count or I\/O volume limits.

 We recommend tuning storage and network performance: make sure to review performance guidelines for your storage solution.
 For example, increasing MTU for the network connection between the server and the storage usually increases the artifacts transferring speed.

-Note that on Windows, a node might not be able to access the TeamCity data directory via a mapped network drive if TeamCity is running as a service.
-This happens because Windows services cannot work with mapped network drives, and TeamCity does not support the UNC format (`\\host\directory`) for the data directory path.
+Note that on Windows, a node might not be able to access the TeamCity Data Directory via a mapped network drive if TeamCity is running as a service.
+This happens because Windows services cannot work with mapped network drives, and TeamCity does not support the UNC format (`\\host\directory`) for the Data Directory path.
 To workaround this problem, you can use `mklink` as it allows making a symbolic link on a network drive:

 ```Plain Text
 mklink /d "C:\<path to mount point>" "\\<host>\<shared directory name>\"